-Well maybe it takes a little more than an apple.
+Maybe it takes a little more than an apple a day.
 There are obviously so many choices out there as far as diets go.
 Rather than listing all the options and going through pros and cons of each, I thought I’d give some suggestions and guidelines to follow when making your decisions about what to eat.
 This way, even if you don’t want to choose some fixed plan, you can at least make a more informed decision about what to consider “healthy”.

 So if you have a desire to eat healthy and see some conflicting info swirling around out there, this post is for you!

 I just want to add a little disclaimer that all anyone can do when offering advice is suggest what worked for them and what they have learned in their own research.
 I noticed that changing my diet on the basis of the following guidelines led to my improved health and beauty and I only wish the best for everyone else 🙂

 1. Choose your diet based on HEALTH- not quick fix promises

 Everyone wants to lose weight and lose it like, yesterday.
 I totally get it.
 However, diets or eating hacks that promise this type of result are most definitely not aimed at protecting and supporting your health at the same time.
 You could do a number of crazy things to lose weight quickly, but you would undoubtedly sacrifice some aspects of your physical and mental health along the way.

 One of the ways you can focus on your health is by not looking at it as a “diet!”
 It’s much more beneficial to inform yourself about which foods are truly healthy a why, rather than follow some strict regimen without asking questions and just focusing on losing weight.
 When you focus on the health aspect first, the losing weight happens naturally– along with a number of other beauty benefits!